 For easier identification of the relative differences in the MAHs for dark matter haloes of different masses, we plot together, in the left panel of Figure~\ref{fig:MAH in EPS and VVV and formation time}, the MAHs of the same haloes shown above.
 Here the solid dots connected by dashed lines display the Cosmic-Zoom results and the lines, coloured according to halo mass, show predictions from the G05 model, which we have shown gives the best results for the MAHs over the entire mass range.
 Clearly, more massive haloes increase their masses more rapidly except for the least massive haloes which are affected by the free-streaming cutoff in the power spectrum.
+The effect of this free-streaming is illustrated in the embedded window in the top right corner of the left panel, where we redisplay the MAHs for dark matter haloes with mass $M_{0}\leq10^{-1}$ $h^{-1}\mathrm{M_{\odot}}$.
 In the right panel of the figure, we show the formation times of dark matter haloes over the entire mass range.
 Here, the formation times are defined in several ways, namely when the main progenitor of the halo had accumulated $50\%$, $10\%$ and $1\%$ of its present-day mass.
 Overall, the halo mass-formation time relation is monotonic, with more massive haloes having later formation times, except for the least massive haloes.
 The logarithmic slope of the relation varies with halo mass: it is steeper at the high-mass end and flattens towards the low-mass end.
 The most massive dark matter haloes, of mass $10^{15}\ h^{-1}\mathrm{M_{\odot}}$, acquire half of their present-day mass at $z \sim 0.5$, while those of mass $10^{-4}\ h^{-1}\mathrm{M_{\odot}}$ assemble the same mass fraction at $z \sim 3$.